-Further, the traffic impacts posed by the Project, combined with all the other City-approved development in the area, will severely impact the safety and convenience of TIDE Academy students who walk or bike to school, significantly increasing their risk of suffering from traffic-related physical injuries and death.
-The analysis of student safety must be clearly delineated and given the extensive focus that it deserves.
-Title 5 of the California Code of Regulations requires that school sites be located within a proposed attendance area that encourages student walking and avoids extensive bussing.
-(5 Cal.
-Code Regs. § 14010(l).)
-To mitigate the impacts of increased traffic in the Project Site neighborhood in implementing the District's TIDE Academy project, the District committed to develop and implement a Travel Demand Management Plan.
-Through this Plan, the District encourages the use of student walking, biking, and other alternative means of student transport to school.3 To mitigate the impacts of conflicts and/or dangerous interactions between pedestrians, bicyclists, and vehicles, the District agreed to prepare a "Safe Routes to School Map" that identifies facilities such as traffic lights, crosswalks, and demarcated bikeways that promote safe routes to school.4 The City, through the City's General Plan Land Use and Circulation Element, has committed to support and promote such safe route to school programs to enhance the safety of school children who walk to school.5 The EIR must analyze and mitigate any impacts on the District's ability to implement its transportation and safety mitigation measures for the TIDE Academy, and the District's abilities to promote alternative modes of transportation to and from TIDE Academy.
-As TIDE Academy did not yet exist, these impacts were not adequately addressed in the ConnectMenlo EIR.
+The traffic and safety impacts posed by the Project, combined with all the other City-approved development in the area, will severely impact the safety and convenience of TIDE Academy students who walk or bike to school.
+To mitigate the impacts of increased traffic in the Project site neighborhood in implementing the District's TIDE Academy project, the District committed to develop and implement a Travel Demand Management Plan.
+Through this Plan, the District encourages the use of student walking, biking, and other alternative means of student transport to school.3 To mitigate the impacts of conflicts and/or dangerous interactions between pedestrians, bicyclists, and vehicles, the District agreed to prepare a "Safe Routes to School Map" that identifies facilities such as traffic lights, crosswalks, and demarcated bikeways that promote safe routes to school.4 The Project would undermine the District's abilities to implement its transportation and safety mitigation measures for the TIDE Academy, endangering students, parents, and visitors to the school.